borntofrappe/borntofrappe/src/blog/reveal-on-scroll.md

 		min-block-size: 100vh;
 		/* ... */
 	}
+	/* ... */
 </style>
 ```

-The compiler here complains about _Unsed CSS selectors_, with a reference to the `data-state` attributes.
+The compiler here complains about _"Unused CSS selectors"_, with a reference to the `data-state` attributes.

 For better, and this time for worse, Svelte considers only the styles applicable to the component, to the existing markup.
-There is no element with a `data-state` attribute, nor one with the specific values, and the instructions are not processed.
+There is no element with the `data-state` attribute, nor one with the specific values, and the instructions are not processed.

 The quickest way around the issue is through Svelte `:global` syntax.
 In this manner you target all possible nodes, and the properties are preserved.